DockYard-Academy/curriculum/README.md

 The Fundamentals section currently has completed lessons.
 The other folders are placeholders.

+## Getting Started
+- Ensure you have [asdf](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies) installed
+- Ensure you have the latest [livebook](https://github.com/livebook-dev/livebook) installed.
+- Run the project with `livebook server`.
+- Go to the `instructions.livemd` to see the course content.

 ## Philosophy
 The academy is follows a flipped classroom design where students complete interactive instructional material, and then perform exercises and create projects inspired by the learning material.